ClaytonSiby/Micro-Reddit/README.md

 3. Rails Console:
 Check that the console is working properly by running $ rails console in your terminal.
+Run association tests in console to test for model connections.

 ## 🔨 Setup <a name = "setup"></a>